 North Berwick, for example, has lovely beaches, great views, and a vibrant town centre.
 It’s a good place for families with children as the secondary school is very successful.

 Bearsden is another top town.
-It’s conveniently close to Glasgow, but is tranquil and peaceful, with excellent facilities for families.
+It’s conveniently close to Glasgow but is tranquil and peaceful, with excellent family facilities.

 Northern Ireland has a fascinating history and is known for its kind and tolerant people.
-Its capital, Belfast, is the most obvious choice for businesses and jobs, but the more rural areas (County Down and County Antrim) are excellent choices for those wanting a peaceful retirement.
+Its capital, Belfast, is the most obvious choice for businesses and jobs.
+Still, the more rural areas (County Down and County Antrim) are excellent choices for those wanting a peaceful retirement.

 Holywood, for example, offers all town amenities, access to parks and proximity to the capital.
 It has a beautiful coast, good train connections to Belfast and a perfect balance between town and countryside living.

 If you are looking to retire to Northern Ireland, consider Armagh.
 According to the local residents aged 65 and over, it is apparently the happiest county in Northern Ireland.

 The city of Armagh is pretty stunning, with all the facilities you need, good schools and plenty to do.
 It’s perfect for families and retirees wishing to have both the bustle of city living and the charm of the countryside.

 Life in the UK

 Many expats have a certain perception of the UK based on TV shows.
 Despite it being popular in TV and film, and as a tourist destination, there are some things you’ll only find out by living here.

 Luckily, we’ve got the real facts for you.